lusakasa/saka/README.md

 5. Firefox will load Saka automatically into all valid existing tabs

+## Release Instructions (for maintainers)

+1. Update the version number in `/static/manifest.json`

+2. Make a commit and set the message to the version: `git commit -m "v0.15.2"`

+3. Tag the commit with the version and a message describing changes since the last release: `git tag -a v0.15.2`

+4. Push the commit to github with tags: `git push origin --follow-tags`

 ## License

 MIT Licensed, Copyright (c) 2017 Sufyan Dawoodjee, Uzair Shamim